openvinotoolkit/openvino_tensorflow/README.md

         OpenVINO version used for this build: b'2021.4' TensorFlow version used for this build: v2.5.0 CXX11_ABI flag used for this build: 0
-        OpenVINO integration with TensorFlow built with Grappler: False

 By default, Intel<sup>®</sup> CPU is used to run inference.
 However, you can change the default option to either Intel<sup>®</sup> integrated GPU or Intel<sup>®</sup> VPU for AI inferencing.
 Invoke the following function to change the hardware on which inferencing is done.